About the Society

 We were greatly encouraged by the positive reaction to that first issue (now out of print) and we pride ourselves on the fact that, in almost every issue, we have managed to include previously unpublished material by Woolf.
 These have mostly taken the form of letters, and include correspondence from Woolf to the Spiras (refugees), Margery Olivier, the publisher Crosby Gaige, Pernel Strachey, the editors J. C. Squire and Helen MacAfee, Leigh Ashton, Helena Swanwick and Frances Cornford.
 Issue 15 (January 2004) contained the complete extant correspondence between Christabel McLaren (Lady Aberconway) and Leonard and Virginia Woolf, including 44 letters from Virginia, 40 of which were previously unpublished.

 The Virginia Woolf Bulletin is published three times each year and is issued free to members.
-Our Editorial Committee, headed by Stuart N. Clarke, is always keen to encourage members to contribute or to suggest ideas for the Bulletin‘s contents.
+Our Editorial Committee, headed by Stephen Barkway and Sarah M. Hall, is always keen to encourage members to contribute or to suggest ideas for the Bulletin‘s contents.
 Most issues have a variety of essays, articles and reviews addressing differing aspects of Woolf’s work and life.

 Events

 The Society holds events during the course of the year, organised by our Activities Secretary and Executive Council.
 On the Saturday nearest to Woolf’s birthday in January we hold the Annual Virginia Woolf Birthday Lecture.
-This has become a popular and well-attended event, owing in no small part to our speakers’ reputation for excellence: thus far they have numbered Gillian Beer, Julia Briggs, Maggie Humm, David Bradshaw, Lyndall Gordon, Anna Snaith, Sybil Oldfield, Alison Light, Henrietta Garnett, Jane de Gay, Laura Marcus, Sue Roe, Michael Whitworth, Jane Goldman, Hermione Lee, Alexandra Harris, Frances Spalding, Susan Sellers, Stephen Barkway, Stuart N. Clarke and Claire Davison.
-A copy of the printed lecture is included in the ticket price, and is also available from the Society (see Society Publications).
+This has become a popular and well-attended event, owing in no small part to our speakers’ reputation for excellence: thus far they have numbered Gillian Beer, Julia Briggs, Maggie Humm, David Bradshaw, Lyndall Gordon, Anna Snaith, Sybil Oldfield, Alison Light, Henrietta Garnett, Jane de Gay, Laura Marcus, Sue Roe, Michael Whitworth, Jane Goldman, Hermione Lee, Alexandra Harris, Frances Spalding, Susan Sellers, Stephen Barkway, Stuart N. Clarke, Claire Davison, Jean Moorcroft Wilson and Gerri Kimber.
+A copy of the printed lecture is included in the ticket price, and it is also available from the Society (see Society Publications).

 Other events include the AGM Conference (usually the first Saturday in April) where the formal business of the Society is discussed (members only), followed by one or more talks; Study Weekends, spent at a place related to Virginia Woolf; and – especially valued by members unable to attend events in person – online talks, discussions and readings.